 New York, New York

 Baruch College is a diverse and inclusive campus in the heart of New York City.
-With three colleges, 29 majors, and students from 160 countries, Baruch offers a space for people of all interests and backgrounds.
-Baruch equips students to be active in their classroom, their community, and their city and use their coursework to improve their community.
+With three colleges, 29 majors, and a student body representing 160 countries, Baruch offers a space for people of all interests and backgrounds.
+Baruch equips students to be active in their classroom, their community, and their city as they apply their coursework to the improvement of their community.

 Baruch leverages its Big Apple location and incredible diversity to offer students an experience that broadens their worldview and prepares them for any and all career paths.
 Students can explore their academic interests, travel the world, and plan their next step.